Kemp is at the forefront of BC Energy Step Code homebuilders

 Net Zero modern, custom home in Tsawwassen:

 Construction will start on this home, designed by Jack Falk Design Studio, in April 2022.
 Located at the top of a steep cliff with stunning ocean views, the home required geo-technical drilling to determine the stability of the slope, and will include an elevator.
-Follow our Facebook page for updates when we begin to build.
+Read the story of the build.

 A Quick Refresher on the BC Step Code